Information for Authors

 To register click here.

-In addition to registering to the conference you will also need to arrange accommodation.
-You will find a wealth of general information on the CinC 2021 local site.
+In addition to registering to the conference you will also need to arrange your travel and accommodation.
+You will find a wealth of general information on the CinC 2022 local site.
 Please click here.

 6. Prepare and submit a full paper

-Authors of accepted abstracts are invited to submit full papers (up to 4 pages) prior to the conference; these will be available as a preprint for the conference via the Conference4Me App.
-The deadline for this submission is September 6, 2021.
-After the conference, there will be a period until October 1, 2021, during which authors can make minor revisions to their manuscript based on any feedback received during the conference.
-The authors must then upload a final version for the published proceedings by October 1, 2021.
-All papers must follow the predefined formats and templates included in the instructions for preparing and submitting full papers and authors must submit the final versions in pdf + source (LaTeX or Word) formats via the CinC abstract and paper collection site.
+Authors of accepted abstracts are invited to submit full papers (up to 4 pages) prior to the conference; these will be available as a preprint for the conference.
+The deadline for this submission is September 1.
+After the conference, there will be a period until October 3, during which authors can make minor revisions to their manuscript based on any feedback received during the conference.
+The authors must then upload a final version for the published proceedings by October 3.
+All papers must follow the predefined formats and templates included in the instructions for preparing and submitting full papers.
+For the final submissions only, authors must submit in pdf + source (LaTeX or Word) formats via the CinC abstract and paper collection site.
 Authors may receive requests from the CinC proceedings editor to prepare the publication version of the manuscript.